OpenScienceMOOC/translations/README.md

 # translations
-Translations repo for interaction with Crowdin integration
+Translations repo for interaction with Crowdin integration .. tbc.